adelrodriguez/fcc-algorithms/README.md

 # FreeCodeCamp Algorithms

-These are my code solutions for freeCodeCamp's Intermediate and Advanced Algorithm Scripting challenges.
+These are my code solutions for freeCodeCamp's Javascript Algorithms And Data Structures Certification.

-Not all algorithms are here, I'm still working on uploading all.
-I will probably wait until the Beta becomes live.
+This includes solutions for the following sections:

+* Basic Algorithm Scripting
+* Intermediate Algorithm Scripting
+* JavaScript Algorithms and Data Structure Projects